Bakhomious/INBPA0211L-Basta/README.md

 ### Submission

 You can use the following [form](https://forms.gle/vtMBJi1QwpN2NgFp8) to submit your codes.
-Deadline is always **Wednesday at 11:55 AM** for each week.
+Deadline is always **Wednesday at 11:59 PM** for each week.
 Please submit these homeworks on a weekly basis.
 I will review your codes and give points and feedback based on that.

 ---